 Asiago has about 36% higher fat and 31% more saturated fat than provolone.

 Asiago and provolone are both selling at a similar price.
-An average piece of Asiago DOP imported will cost around $27, while a pound of Imported Provolone DOP will be around $28.
+On Amazon, an average piece of Asiago DOP imported (like this one) will cost around $27, and a pound of Imported Provolone DOP will be around $28.
 You can get the domestic version of both at a much cheaper price.

 So, what’s the verdict?
 Are they the same cheese?
 No, they are not the same cheese.
 They are both Italian, but they originate from different parts of Italy and have different production processes.
 Their flavor is close but with subtle differences.